dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/provisionparams.rst

 Fill in all required parameters in ``input/provision_config.yml``, ``input/provision_config_credentials.yml``, ``input/software_config.json``, and ``input/network_spec.yml``.

-.. caution:: Do not remove or comment any lines in the above specified ``.yml`` files.
+.. caution:: Do not remove or comment any lines in the above mentioned ``.yml`` files.

 .. csv-table:: provision_config.yml
    :file: ../../../Tables/Provision_config.csv